Stories Behind Eight Popular Cereals

 People are really quite adamant about their favorite cereals.
 It always seems that an individual will have an absolute favorite breakfast cereal that they’d buy above and beyond all others, unless, that is, they can’t get it anymore.
 Well, then they have back-ups, like any other food.
 Cereals are a lot like material possessions, whereby if a box is purchased by someone for the expressed intent of being consumed by that person, it can and will turn violent if another tries to horn in on the box.
 I would have to admit, if I were trapped in the jungles of Borneo with only one box of my favorite cereal to sustain me, I’m going all the way with good old Frosted Flakes.
 Oh sure, I love me some Wheaties and some Fruity Pebbles, but for me, it’s gotta be Tony on the box.
-Anyway, all that aside, I thought it was high time we got the low down on some of the most recognized cereals and check out where they all began.
+Anyway, all that aside, I thought National Cereal Day would be a great time to get the low down on some of the most recognized cereals and check out where they all began.

 Believe it or not, the same folks who manufacture some of the most well known dog foods are responsible for those little cross-hatched squares of yumminess.
 That’s right, the Ralston-Purina brand, a company that made Puppy, Dog, Horse, Cat, and Bunny Chow has a division specifically there to make sure you don’t get a hunk of pet food in your Wheat Chex.
 Beyond that, in 1997, the company was sold to General Mills and then in 2001, the Nestle corporation bought Ralston-Purina.
 So here we have yet another food giant (Nesquik, Golden Grahams, NesCafe) now in charge of handling your favorite Chex Cereal.
 Oh, and as it turns out, Nestle also makes Friskies, so your chances of getting a fish bit in your Chex Mix just vastly improved.
 And in case you’re wondering, Chex gets its moniker from the original checker-board design used on the boxes even today.